ankushchalla/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 ## Description
-Work-Day Scheduler uses moment.js and to create a daily planner.
+Work-Day Scheduler uses moment.js to create a daily planner.
 Events that the user inputs will persist using local storage.

 ## Installation
 * HTML file: `index.html`